Sleeping in Airports

 Sleeping in Bergen Airport

 To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
-You can also visit the airport’s web site for current information.
-For more airport information continue scrolling down to explore more in our Bergen Airport Guide.
+You can also visit the airport’s website for current information.
+For more airport information, scroll down to explore more in our Bergen Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.